saintheraldfaust/saintheraldfaust/README.md

 My work sits at the intersection of STEM, abstraction, and capital.
 I write, design and engineer systems that are complex, as they are useful.

 At mypursepay, we built next-gen payments infrastructures, and engineered financial systems for global use - personal, business, and community.
-Everything from Fiat, Crypto, Utility, Escrow, and the mechanics of modern economics and it's ever-changing syntaxes - I have successfully privatized the fintech definition.
+Everything from fiat, crypto, utilities, escrow, and the mechanics of modern economics and it's ever-changing syntaxes - I have successfully privatized the fintech definition.

 I believe consumer technology should be humanely intelligent, aesthetic, and again, aesthetic - I cannot stress that enough.